AntoineTUE/Moose/docs/get_started.md

 3. Next prepare to fit this simulated spectrum.
 Create an `lmfit.Model`, by wrapping the `model_for_fit` function and passing in the database as well to the wrapper.

 4. As initial guess and bounds for the fit parameters, create an `lmfit.Parameters` object.
-For simplicity you can set these with some default values using `Moose._default_params`.
+For simplicity you can set these with some default values using `Moose.default_params`.